awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-delete-event.md

 # Deleting a Change Calendar event<a name="change-calendar-delete-event"></a>

 You can delete one event at a time in Change Calendar, a capability in AWS Systems Manager, by using the AWS Management Console\.

+**Tip**
+If you selected **Add change management events to the calendar** when you created the calendar, you can do the following:
+To *temporarily* hide a change management event type from the calendar display, choose the **X** for the type at the top of the monthly preview\.
+To *permanently* remove these types from the calendar display, edit the calendar, clear the **Add change management events to the calendar** check box, and then choose **Save**\.
+Removing the types from the calendar display doesn't delete them from your account\.

 **To delete a Change Calendar event**